KiddoZhu/graphvite-site/_pages/get_started.md

 ```

 By default, this will install all the dependencies.
-If you only need embedding training and no evaluation, you can use the following alternative.
+If you only need embedding training without evaluation, you can use the following alternative.

 ```bash
 conda install graphvite-mini